gabrielelana/violent-death/README.md

 ```sh
 $ composer require "gabrielelana/violent-death"
 ```
-But you also need to install the native extension
+But before you need to install the `blast` native extension

 ## Install Native Extension
 To make sure to cause the most possible damage we need the most powerful and reliable weapon of self-destruction known to man: the C language